davidgru/status1234/README.md

 +-------------------------------------------------------------------------------------+
 ```

 Each block has it's own thread, which makes asynchronous updates possible.
-Each block can deside on it's own, when he wants to update itsself.The bar only redraws if there is an actual update to a block.
+Each block can decide on it's own, when it wants to update itsself.
+The bar only redraws if there is an actual update to a block.
+Combined that leads to less unnecessary updates overall.

-For an example for a block that updates ...
+For an example of a block that updates ...
- * asynchronously, see the [audio](./src/block/saudio.c) block implementation.
+ * ... asynchronously, see the [audio](./src/block/saudio.c) block implementation.
- * periodically, see the [time](./src/block/stime.c) block implementation.
+ * ... periodically, see the [time](./src/block/stime.c) block implementation.

 # Dependencies